TrackPolitics logoTrackPolitics

 AI-generated

 Munira Wilson is the Liberal Democrat MP for Twickenham, elected in 2019.
-She currently serves as Liberal Democrat Spokesperson for Education, Children and Families and has previously held frontbench roles covering education, health and transport, alongside relevant committee work.
+She currently serves as the Liberal Democrat Spokesperson for Education, Children and Families, and has previously led the party’s briefings on Education, Health and Social Care, and Transport.
+Her record shows a centre-left stance with strong party loyalty, and a noted willingness to rebel on end-of-life legislation in 2025.

 Voting Patterns